The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 The Uncomfortable Truth About Current Practice

 The big international firms?
-They've been quietly building playbook libraries for years.
+They've been building playbook libraries for years.
 They understand that standardized knowledge is scalable knowledge.
 But for everyone else, knowledge transfer still happens the old-fashioned way: through osmosis, repetition, and the occasional "learning experience".

 Why Playbooks Have Become Mission-Critical